SoftUni/Programming-Basics-Book-Java-EN/chapter-02-simple-calculations.md

 ## Concatenating text and numbers

-The operator **`+`** besides for summing up numbers, is also used for joining text (concatenation of two strings one after another).
+The operator **`+`** besides for summing up numbers is also used for joining text (concatenation of two strings one after another).
 In programming, joining text with other text or with number is called "concatenation".
 Here is how we can concatenate a text with a number with the operator **`+`**:

 ```Java
 String firstName = "Maria";